desmondoe/Getting-and-Cleaning-Data-Project/README.md

 - Converts the activity and subject columns into factors
 - Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file tidy.txt.
+The end result is shown in the file tiddy.txt.

 ### NOTE: on R script (run_analysis.R)
 ### Does the following.